 4 Stars – Inspiring

-It is hard to imagine that the life of a quiet grandmotherly woman in her 80’s could achieve rock star status, but when you happen to be “the notorious RBG” and you sit as an Associate Justice on the United States Supreme Court, it takes on a whole new of meaning.
+It is hard to imagine that the life of a quiet grandmotherly woman in her 80’s could achieve rock star status, but when you happen to be “the notorious RBG” and you sit as an Associate Justice on the United States Supreme Court, it takes on a whole new level of meaning.

 RBG is a documentary directed by Julie Cohen and Betsy West about the remarkable life of Justice Ruth Bader Ginsburg (aka the Notorious RBG), only the second woman to ever sit as a member of the highest court in the land.
 Born on March 15, 1933 in Brooklyn, New York City, Ruth emerged from college as a bright and intelligent light in the dark and patriarchal world of the law at a time when women were expected to stay in the kitchen rather than to challenge men in intellectual debate.

 While at college she met and married Martin Ginsburg who was one of her biggest fans for 56 years until his death in 2010.
 In the years since his demise, when many would have assumed she deserved to retire and relax, she continued to throw herself into her work and study, and has become at 84, a remarkable hero to many in her famous dissents to the opinions of her majority peers.

 Ruth was never a firebrand liberal, or a forceful voice in her beliefs, but she was strategic in her research and in choosing the right cases to carry her passion forward on behalf of women whom she felt had been mistreated by the law.
 In the late 1950’s and 60’s, the rights of women were minimal, and most state and federal laws gave decision-making power to husbands and male bosses.
 Ruth never stood on a street corner to protest, but she systematically challenged the legal system in so many ways that she became the voice of change to a new generation.